sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 #### Monorepo

-This is a monorepo where all directories in `/packages/*` are seperate packages with their own `package.json` & `README.md`.
+This is a monorepo built with [npm workspaces](https://docs.npmjs.com/cli/v9/using-npm/workspaces) where all directories in `/packages/*` are seperate packages with their own `package.json` & `README.md`.
+All commands should be able to run from the project root, for example dependency installs (`npm i -s @sikt/sds-core -w packages/button`) or package builds (`npm run build` / `npm run build -w packages/button`).

 The reasoning behind multiple packages is rooted in micro architecture.
 This way, a single breaking change to one package won't affect consumers of other packages.

 #### Documentation